ckkummer/Google-Data-Analytics-Capstone-Project/README.md

 **Google Data Analytics Professional Certificate Course 8/8: Google Data Analytics Professional Certificate Capstone Project**

 This project requires me to act as a fictional  junior analyst working on the marketing analyst team for the fictional company, Cyclistic- a bike-share company based in Chicago.
-According to the Google Certificate, Case Study 1: How does a bike-share navigaee speedy success?," Cyclistic is a program that features more than 5,800 bicycles, 600 docking stations, and offers reclining bikes, hand tricycles, and cargo bikes.
+According to the Google Certificate, Case Study 1: How does a bike-share navigaee speedy success?," Cyclistic is a program that features more than 5,800 bicycles, 600 docking stations, and offers reclining bikes, hand tricycles, and cargo bikes."

-Cyclistic appeals to a broad range of customers by offering flexible pricing plans: single-ride passes, full-day passes, and annual memberships.
+Furthermore, Google defines Cyclistic as a compant that, "appeals to a broad range of customers by offering flexible pricing plans: single-ride passes, full-day passes, and annual memberships.
 Customers who purchase single-ride or full-day passes are referred to as casual riders.
-Customers who purchase annual memberships are Cyclistic members.
+Customers who purchase annual memberships are Cyclistic members."

 Cyclistic’s director of marketing is interested in designing marketing strategies aimed at converting casual riders into annual members.